This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Bake for 45 minutes for smaller dishes and about 1 hour for a larger dish, or until the potatoes are tender.
 Let cool for 10 minutes before serving.

 Yes, easily!
-The best way to make this dish ahead of time is to assemble it, then cover and refrigerate until the day you plan to serve it.
+The best way to make this dish ahead of time is to assemble it, then cover and refrigerate it until the day you plan to serve it.
 You can bake it at that point.

 - Assemble the dish as directed, but let your onions cool first and leave out the cream, butter, and bread crumbs.